 Ashley Daniel Bell, Esq.

-Ashley Daniel Bell, Esq. is the Founder, Chief Executive Officer and Chairman of 20/20 Leaders of America.
+Ashley Daniel Bell, Esq. is the Founder of 20/20 Leaders of America.

-Mr. Bell is a graduate of Valdosta State University, where he was President of the Student Government Association and founded the school’s chapter of Iota Phi Theta Fraternity, Inc., and obtained his law degree from Louisiana State University, which he attended on a full scholarship.
-He was a 21st Century Leadership Fellow at the Harvard University John F. Kennedy School of Government and has an honorary doctorate from Lighthouse College.
+Ashley is a graduate of Valdosta State University, where he was President of the Student Government Association and founded the school’s chapter of Iota Phi Theta Fraternity, Inc. He obtained his law degree from Louisiana State University, which he attended on a full scholarship.
+He was a 21st Century Leadership Fellow at the Harvard University John F. Kennedy School of Government and has an honorary doctorate in Intercultural & Urban Studies from Lighthouse College.